Fall 2004 Enrollment Analysis City College Summary

 Headcount and FTES

-Analysis of the total student population in fall 2003 showed that 68% were continuing students, 11% were first-time freshmen, 11% were first-time transfers, 11% were returning students (left the district for more than one year and returned in fall 2003), and 1% were current high school students.
-Continuing students constituted a slightly higher percent (68%) of the total student population in fall 2003 than fall 2002 (63%).
-Most demographics did not change from fall 2002 to fall 2003 with the exception of a slight decrease in the proportion of African American students, and a slight increase in the proportion of Latino students.
+Analysis of the total student population in fall 2004 showed that 63% were continuing students, 11% were first-time freshmen, 15% were first-time transfers, and 10% were returning students (left the district for more than one year and returned in fall 2004).
+Continuing students constituted a slightly lower percent (63%) of the total student population in fall 2004 than fall 2003 (68%).
+Most demographics did not change from fall 2003 to fall 2004 except that there was a slight decrease in the proportion of African American students and a slight increase in the proportion of Latino students.

 New Student Enrollment by Service Area